Skip to main content

 Note

-TopLayerProvider never causes rerenders, so it is recommended to install it over the entire application.
+TopLayerProvider never causes rerenders, so it is recommended to use it over the entire application.

 Usage

-As already mentioned, the library creates an interface for working with dialogs and toasts.
-You can use them together or separately, in the desired order and in the desired condition.
+The library provides an interface for working with dialogs and upper layers like toasts.
+You can use them together or separately, in any order.

 Dialogs